psarahdactyl/wysiwyc/flattening/README.md

 * CGAL 4.12
 * Boost 6.7
 * tinyxml2
+* Eigen 3
 * NanoSVG (a header only library, which is already included in this repository)

 ## Prerequisite installation:
 This assumes you have at least CMake 3.9.4.

 Install the above dependecies.
 Follow the [CGAL installation instructions](https://doc.cgal.org/latest/Manual/installation.html) exactly.
 As part of this installation, you should have installed Boost.

-When you install TinyXML2, [clone/download the repository](https://github.com/leethomason/tinyxml2) to the same place where you installed Boost.
+When you download TinyXML2, [clone/download the repository](https://github.com/leethomason/tinyxml2) to the same place where you installed Boost.
 On Windows, this is `C:\local\`.
+On Mac or Linux, this will probably be `/usr/include` or `/usr/local/include`.

+When you download Eigen ([clone/download the repository](https://github.com/eigenteam/eigen-git-mirror)), also put this in the same directory where Boost and TinyXML2 now are.
+If you are using Windows, make a new environment variable called `EIGEN3_DIR` and set it to `C:\local\[where you cloned Eigen]`.

 ## Included files:
-The `CMakeLists.txt` file setups up the cmake build routine for the program.
+The `CMakeLists.txt` file sets up the cmake build routine for the program.
 There are example SVG files in `visible_strokes/files`.

 ## Compilation